 Cost: $89pp

 Transport yourself to the height of Parisian dining and service, where the welcome is warm, the drinks are stiff, and the food is as elegant and poised as the waiters.
-However, they won’t judge you if you’re wearing couture or department store threads.
-Charlotte Bar and Bistro is the kind of place where you can disappear for hours, sipping wine and savouring French delights in a light-filled dining room.
+Charlotte Bar and Bistro is aplace where you can disappear for hours, sipping wine and savouring French delights in a light-filled dining room.

-If you’re dining with a group, the banquet menu is the best route.
-You will need a minimum of four people for this spread, but it’s worth it.
+If you’re dining with a group, go with the banquet menu.
+You will need at least four people for this spread.
 The menu is set in three courses; however, to start, you’ll be served bread and butter, a snack-sized amuse-bouche of spicy nori taco filled with seafood tartare, a chicken and duck liver parfait best scraped on toasted brioche and a cured sausage.

-For the entree, expect a few other little snacks, including a tasty morsel of black pudding croquette with apple chutney and chicken ribs.
+You’ll start with few other snacks, including a tasty morsel of black pudding croquette with apple chutney and chicken ribs.
 The beef tartare, a highlight, is also served and made tableside with this course.

 Rekodo, Barangaroo